Free Wedding Calculator

 Compare keg sizes to find the right fit for your wedding

-Keg TypeGallons12oz ServingsPints (16oz)Best For
+Keg TypeGallons12oz ServingsPints (16oz)Planning Use

-Full Keg (Half Barrel)15.5 gal165~124100+ guest weddings
+Full Keg (Half Barrel)15.5 gal165~124Large single-beer serving targets

 Sixtel (1/6 Barrel)5.16 gal55~41Variety pairings, craft beer

-Mini Keg1.32 gal14-Small gatherings, tasting
+Mini Keg1.32 gal14~11Small gatherings, tasting

 How Many Kegs for X Guests?